ErfanEzizi/Wine-table-Todo-list/README.md

 ## Development server

 Run `nx serve wine-table-web` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.
+Run `nx serve wine-table-api` for a express server.
+Navigate to http://localhost:3000/.
+The app will automatically reload if you change any of the source files.
+Run `npm run calc -- <first value> <second value>` for the php calculator.

 ## Understand this workspace